mnieber/dodo-commands/README.md

     Note that this command line only works if the dodo_tutorial:1604 image exists.
 You can build it by running `dodo dockerbuild`.

 This simple scenario shows how a complicated command line can be compressed into a short command that's easy to remember.
-We've seen that Dodo Commands is transparent about what it actually executes.
+We've seen that by offering the `--confirm` flag Dodo Commands is transparent about what it actually executes.
 It's also easy to get new colleagues started on a project by sharing your command scripts and configuration file with them (see [the documentation](http://dodo-commands.readthedocs.io/en/latest/sharing-projects.html) for details).